AWS CloudFormation Best Practices

 • RabbitMQ messaging service is currently not directly supported by Google Cloud and can be supported either with

-• Cloud Pub/Sub messaging – however this would need changes to the code and would not be a seamless migration
+• Cloud Pub/Sub messaging – however this would need changes to the code and would not be a seamless migration.
+Pub/Sub now also supports streaming ingestion from external sources and export subscriptions to BigQuery/Cloud Storage.

-• Jenkins, Bastion hosts, Security scanners can be hosted using Google Compute Engine (GCE)
+• Jenkins, Bastion hosts, Security scanners can be hosted using Google Compute Engine (GCE).
+For CI/CD, Cloud Build is also available as a managed alternative to self-hosted Jenkins.

 Storage appliances: